 This chronology is edited assuming:

-- Earth-247 was an alternate timeline, but it does not currently exist as an alternate Earth.
+- Earth-247 does not currently exist as an alternate Earth.
 This is because...

-- All of the their time travels into the past are remembered on Earth-0.
-Earth-0's Brainiac 5 stated in Legion of Three Worlds #3, "you interacted with our Earth's history ... on many occasions."
+- After the multiverse was recreated, all of the Reboot Legion's time travel to the past was to Earth-0.
+(Earth-0's Brainiac 5 stated in Legion of Three Worlds #3, "You interacted with our Earth's history ... on many occasions.")

-- Several members have ties to Earth-0.
-XS, Conner Kent (Superboy), Ferro, and honorary member Bart Allen (Impulse) were all born on Earth-0.
-It is also plausible that Inferno still lives there.
+- Legion members XS, Conner Kent (Superboy), Ferro, and honorary member Bart Allen (Impulse) were all born on Earth-0.

-- This Legion was inspired by the legacy of Superman and the Justice League, but Clark Kent was ever invited to be a member.
+- This Legion was inspired by the 20th century Valor and the Justice League, but Clark Kent (Superman) was ever invited to be a member.

 A new member joins the Legion.
 A Legionnaire dies.
-Major storyline.
+Major story arc.

 - Issue information in parentheses indicates one of two things: (a) the tale was retold/corroborated in additional stories, and/or (b) the tale was told out of chronological order.
 Certain events that have never been chronicled in print (the five-year gap, Kid Quantum's admission and "death", etc.) use asterisks (*) in place of issue numbers and cover dates.